Chart Color Schemes

 Mitchelton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Mitchelton, as per the latest Census evaluation, dwelling structures comprised 77.8% houses and 22.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 81.6% houses and 18.5% other dwellings.
-Home ownership in Mitchelton was at 24.8%, with the remaining dwellings either mortgaged (37.3%) or rented (37.9%).
-The median monthly mortgage repayment in the area was $2,167, aligning with Brisbane metro's average, while the median weekly rent figure was $400, matching Brisbane metro's figure.
-Nationally, Mitchelton's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Dwelling structure in Mitchelton, as evaluated at the latest Census, comprised 77.8% houses and 22.3% other dwellings.
+In comparison, Brisbane metro had 81.6% houses and 18.5% other dwellings.
+Home ownership in Mitchelton was at 24.8%, with mortgaged dwellings at 37.3% and rented dwellings at 37.9%.
+The median monthly mortgage repayment was $2,167, aligning with Brisbane metro's average, while the median weekly rent was $400, also matching Brisbane metro figures.
+Nationally, Mitchelton's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing